Child Parent Relationship Therapy (CPRT): A Research Based 10-Session Filial Therapy Model (2 Day Training Endorsed By BAPT)

 Please note: This post-qualifying course is not suitable for students or practitioners with no prior training or familiarity with play therapy.
 Basic training in play therapy is a prerequisite although not necessarily a completed degree.

-The minimum attendance expectation is 90% for successful completion.
-Evidence of qualification status will be required on booking.
+The minimum attendance expectation is 90% for successful completion, and an electronic certificate is e-mailed on course completion.
+Evidence of qualification status will be required on applying.

 Lisa Gordon Clark